newjersey/feedback-api/README.md

 ## Setup

 1. Clone this repository
-2. Create `.env` file in root directory, pasting in values from [Bitwarden secure note](https://vault.bitwarden.com/#/vault?collectionId=30a0c305-72f6-4e50-a403-b09a010f5467&itemId=65d29f31-d443-415d-b8b9-b10f017a41a5).
-Note that these values are production keys that will allow for live testing.
-We hope to create a dev or local stage in the future.
+2. Run `npm install` (on Node 20, as listed in `.nvmrc`) to install Node dependencies
-3. Run `npm install` (on Node 18, as listed in `.nvmrc`) to install Node dependencies
+3. Save the credentials from the `Innov-Platform-dev` AWS account to your `~/.aws/credentials` file
-4. Run `npx sls offline` to start the API locally
+4. Run the API locally
-5. In another terminal, try calling API endpoints such as the example below.
-Note that this will actually add data to our live production database (Google Sheets).
+5. In another terminal window, you can test sending commands like the following:

 ```bash
 curl -d '{"pageURL":"www.test.com","rating":true}' -H "Content-Type: application/json" http://localhost:3000/rating